pixi-loopkit/docs/docs/intro.md

 # What is pixi-loopkit

-pixi-loopkit, from here on out just "loopkit" makes it a good deal simpler to create looping gifs, visualisations that are timed to music, experiments that are easy to parametrize (more on that in props!), and more.
+Pixi-loopkit (loopkit from here on out) makes it a good deal simpler to create looping gifs, visualisations that are timed to music, experiments that are easy to parametrize (more on that in props!), and more.
 In technical terms, it's a thin wrapper around [PIXI.js](https://pixijs.io/) with additional helper scripts and libraries.
 In a way, it's a platform to create stuff.

 This documentation is a cross between a guide and technical documentation, a how to do things in general, and how to do things in loopkit in specific.
-Have a look around and who knows, maybe you'll have found yourself a new home!
+Have a look around and who knows, maybe you will have found your new home!

 # Install & Run